seantrane/devbox/README.md

 ## About <a id="about"></a>

-The Docker DevBox is a portable shell environment and toolkit for software/ops engineers, using Docker.
+The DevBox is a portable shell environment and toolkit for software/ops engineers, using Docker/containers.

-It contains many of the _typical_ dependencies that a full-stack engineer uses on a regular basis.
+It contains many of the _typical_ dependencies that full-stack engineers use on a regular basis.
 It is meant to be forked and manicured to whatever liking an individual wishes, as everyone has their own unique preferences.

 ## Install <a id="install"></a>